Logotype for Arvind Limited

 Executive summary

-• Achieved strong double-digit growth in both textile and advanced materials segments, reflecting a resilient business model and strong operational execution despite global trade and geopolitical disruptions.
+• Achieved strong double-digit growth in both revenue and profit for Q3 FY26, driven by robust performance in textiles, advanced materials, and garmenting, despite global trade and geopolitical disruptions.

 • Financials reflect the impact of the demerger of the Advanced Materials Undertaking, now reported as a discontinued operation in standalone results.